The contemporary invitation to accept salvation runs along the following lines:

 It is reasonable that we should inquire what the disciples preached as the Gospel after the death of Jesus for the sins of the world.
 The answer is found in the book of Acts, the record of the early Church’s preaching:

-“And when they believed Philip announcing the Good News about the Kingdom of God and the name of Jesus Christ, they were baptized, both men and women” (Acts 8:12).
+“When they believed Philip announcing the Good News about the Kingdom of God and the name of Jesus Christ, they were being baptized, both men and women” (Acts 8:12).

 We see, then, that the Gospel was still the Gospel of the Kingdom of God, as it always had been.
 The information about the death of Christ was added after his crucifixion.

 The evidence is conclusive that the Apostles did not simply invite people to believe in the death of Jesus for their sins; nor was his resurrection all that they preached.
 They also proclaimed the Good News of the Kingdom of God.
 All these elements are needed for the full Gospel.
 A half-Gospel or a mutilated Gospel will not lead anyone to salvation.